-In April 2019, VML entered into a renewed Shareholder Dividend Tax Agreement with the Macao government, effective through June 26, 2022, to correspond to the Macao complementary tax exemption on its gaming activities (see also Note 8(a)).
-The agreement provides for payments in lieu of Macao complementary tax otherwise due by VML's shareholders on dividend distributions to them from gaming profits; namely an annual payment of MOP 38 million (equivalent to US\$5 million) for 2021 and 2020, each payment to be made on or before January 31 of the following year, and a payment of MOP18 million (equivalent to US\$2 million) for the period between January 1, 2022 through June 26, 2022, to be paid on or before July 26, 2022.
-After the extension of the tax exemption regarding Macao complementary tax on its gaming activities to December 31, 2022 is approved by the Macao government (see also Note 8(a)), VML will submit an application for extension of the agreement correspondingly to December 31, 2022.
-There is no assurance that this tax arrangement will be extended beyond its expiration date.
+In April 2019, VML entered into a renewed Shareholder Dividend Tax Agreement with the Macao government, effective through June 26, 2022.
+The agreement provided for payments in lieu of Macao complementary tax otherwise due by VML's shareholders on dividend distributions to them from gaming profits; namely an annual payment of 38 million patacas (equivalent to US\$5 million) for 2021 and 2020, each payment made on or before January 31 of the following year, and a payment of 18 million patacas (equivalent to US\$2 million) for the period between January 1, 2022 through June 26, 2022, paid on or before July 26, 2022.
+The Group is evaluating the timing of an application of a new shareholder dividend tax agreement.

-8. INCOME TAX EXPENSE (CONTINUED)
+8. INCOME TAX (BENEFIT)/EXPENSE (CONTINUED)